WilsonCN14/WilsonCN14/README.md

 ### Hello!
 Welcome to my GitHub page! 👋

-- 🔭 I’m currently working on creating one-page responsive layouts.
-My current project is building a Wedding Page.
+- 🔭 I’m currently working on creating a calculator app coded with React.js.
-- 🌱 I’m currently learning more about web development.
-I'm following the Become a Web Developer learning path in LinkedIn Learning.
+- 🌱 I’m currently learning about React.js, a JavaScript frontend framework.
 - 📫 How to reach me: WilsonCN14@gmail.com
 - ⚡ Fun fact: My current favorite hobby is painting with acrylics.
 I'm currently working on a spring painting of a river flowing next to a mountain.